MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-messages.md

 This article describes the messages that you may see from the include cleanup feature.
 For more information about include cleanup, see [C/C++ include cleanup overview](include-cleanup-overview.md).

 Include cleanup offers actions you can take via suggestions, warnings, or errors in the Error List window.
-You determine which based on settings in Visual Studio tools options.
-For more details, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).
+The message is the same, but you can choose the specific form it takes based on settings in Visual Studio tools options.
+For more information, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).

 In the following screenshot of the Error List, include cleanup is configured to show unused headers with a warning: